 Leapp is a CLI tool that helps users with the installation process and makes the in-place upgrade easier.

-Before moving to RHEL 8, you'll need to update to the latest RHEL 7 minor release (which at the time of writing this is 7.6).
+Before moving to RHEL 8, you'll need to check the minimum version of RHEL 7 required to carry out the upgrade.
+Please check this knowledge base article ("Supported in-place paths for Red Hat Enterprise Linux" - login required) to learn more about supported versions.
 The final objective will be to migrate from RHEL 7.6 to the latest RHEL 8 minor version.

 What Leapp does under the hood:

 Preparation of the upgrade process before the first reboot.

 Execution of the upgrade process in RAM disk.

 Execution of minor post-upgrade tasks after the upgrade from RAM disk.

 BOOM is a utility available starting with RHEL 7.5, and we've covered this on the blog recently.
 This tool allows users to manage additional boot loader entries on the system.
 You can use it to create, delete, list, and modify auxiliary boot entries for system snapshots and images.
 The tool is provided by the lvm2-python-boom package.

 First of all, it is necessary to have your RHEL 7 system updated to the latest version (7.6), and check that it is both registered and subscribed.
 Once this requirement is accomplished, enable the optional and extra repositories: